Alexander Hamilton Lyrics - Hamilton

 My name is Alexander Hamilton.

-And there's a million things I haven't done.
+And there are a million things I haven't done.

 But just you wait, just you, wait.